StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 3. To upgrade, use the same helm command as for the [first time Kubernetes installation](../install-stackstate/kubernetes_install/install_stackstate.md#deploy-stackstate-with-helm).
 The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}

+{% tab title="KOTS Airgapped Upgrade" %}

+{% hint style="warning" %}
+Upgrades should be done through SSH rather than the KOTS UI
+{% endhint %}

+1. Upload the airgap bundle to your server via ssh/sftp.
+2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all changes between your current version and the version that you will upgrade to.
+3. Run `kubectl kots upstream upgrade stackstate -n default--airgap-bundle bundle_name.airgap`
+4. Login to the KOTS UI
+5. Click on Config and update as needed.
+Press Save Config and then follow the prompts to re-deploy
+{% endtab %}

 {% tab title="OpenShift" %}
 1. Get the latest helm chart by running `helm repo update`.
 2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all changes between your current version and the version that you will upgrade to.
 If there have been changes made to configuration items specified in your `values.yaml` file, the file should be updated accordingly.